tjd1234/cmpt120fall2022/lectures/lecture20/lecture20notes.md

 ## Negative Indices

 If `s` is a non-empty string, then `s[len(s)-1]` is it's last character.
-The index `len(s)-1` is bit a long, and it's easy to mis=type.
+The index `len(s)-1` is bit a long, and it's easy to mistype.
 So Python lets you write `s[-1]` instead.
-For any non-empty string `s`, `s[-1]` is its last character, `s[-2]` is its second to last character, `s[-3]` is its third to last character and so on.
+For any non-empty string `s`, `s[-1]` is its last character, `s[-2]` is its second to last character, `s[-3]` is its third to last character, and so on.

-So every character of a string has both negative indices as well as non-negative indices:
+So every character of a string has both a negative index and a non-negative
+index:

 ```
       -5    -4    -3    -2    -1